OctoPrint/CustoPiZer/README.md

 1. How do I update to the image to the latest Pioreactor version?

-It's the version is located in the `config.local`.
+Change the arg in the invocation.

 2. How do I change the output name?